weka/vim-for-weka/README.md

 * Setting Python paths so that [JEDI](https://github.com/davidhalter/jedi-vim) can perform autocompletion correctly.

+    * This takes way to long, so it's in functions.
+    * Use `:call config_python_path#configForPythonInVim()` to configure the paths for the Python environment that runs inside Vim.
-    * `scripts/pyls-for-weka` does similar things for [Python Language Server](https://github.com/palantir/python-language-server), and if you have configured [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim) to use PyLS it'll automatically set it to use this version when you open Vim in the Weka project directory.
+    * `scripts/pyls-for-weka` does similar things for [Python Language Server](https://github.com/palantir/python-language-server), and if you have configured [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim) to use PyLS use `:call config_python_path#configForLanguageClient()` set it to use this version when you open Vim in the Weka project directory.

 * `:WekaBuildErrors` command: fills the quickfix list with compilation errors fetched from the build server.